 Each command corresponds to a single API HTTP GET or POST, with the URL corresponding to the command-line arguments, and the input and output data exactly as seen on the command line here.

-1. Set API end-point for your availability zone Substitute api-lon-b.elastichosts.com if your account is there.
+1. Set API end-point for your availability zone For example, if your account is in our London West (lon-b) zone, use api-lon-b.elastichosts.com.
 Alternatively, you can hard-code the value of EHURI in your local copy of the scripts.